Home

 Register for any of four informative, engaging workshops on Monday May 20.
 You do not have to register for the conference to attend those.

-View the agenda below and here showing many of distinguished, qualified, experts speaking.
+View the agenda here showing many of distinguished, qualified, experts speaking.

 We hope you join us!
 CTMF brings leading experts and stakeholders together to address topics miners, directors, investors, policy makers, stakeholders, communities and financiers want to know about financing mining projects.
 Contact us about participating here info@smeny.org